Research and Education Community Advisory Board (RECAB) Members

 Edward T. Lewis, M.A., M.S.W.

 Edward Lewis is an 18-year resident of Edward is a 21-year resident of Sacramento (CA) and the Section 3 Administration for the Sacramento Housing and Redevelopment Agency (SHRA).
-His former positions included Project Manager for Urban Strategies, Inc. and the Choice Neighborhood Implementation Grant in the Twin Rivers (Dos Rios) Community in Sacramento.
-Prior to this position he was an enforcement investigator with the Department of Consumer Affairs, Bureau for Private Postsecondary Education from 2014–2017, and a Manager with California Health & Wellness from 2013–2014.
-He received both his B.A. in Psychology and M.A. in Interdisciplinary Studies from CSU Chico (Chico State), while employed with Butte County from 1992–2000.
-He later received a second Master’s degree in social work (M.S.W.) from California State University Sacramento (Sac State) from 2000–2002, all while working for Yuba County DHHS - CPS.
+His former positions included Project Manager for Urban Strategies, Inc. with Choice Neighborhood Implementation - Twin Rivers Public Housing Community, Sacramento (2016 – 2019), an Enforcement Investigator with the Department of Consumer Affairs, Bureau for Private Postsecondary Education (2014 – 2016), and Manager with California Health & Wellness Plan from 2013 – 2014.
+He received his B.A., Psychology and M.A., Interdisciplinary Studies from CSU Chico (Chico State), while employed with Butte County 1992 – 2000.
+In 2002, he received a second Master’s degree in social work (MSW) from California State University Sacramento (Sac State), all while working for Yuba County DHHS - CPS.

-In 2005, Lewis transitioned to the California Department of Social Services and worked as a consultant in the Kinship Care Policy & Support Unit.
-He later accepted an adjunct lecturer position in the Division of Social Work at Sac State and served in that position for five years from 2007–2012.
-Currently he is an active member of the UC Davis Clinical and Translational Science Center’s Research, Education and Community Advisory Board (RECAB) and the Chico State Alumni Association Board of Directors, and a former member of Alta California Regional Center’s Board of Directors from 2009–2015.
+Currently he is an active member of the UC Davis Clinical and Translational Science Center’s Research, Education and Community Advisory Board (RECAB) and the Chico State Alumni Association Board of Directors (2016 – 2018), and a former member of Alta California Regional Center’s Board of Directors from 2009–2015.
 He is a Veteran of the US Army --- Airborne Infantry and honorably served 1983 -1989.

 Anna Rosenbaum, M.S.W., M.P.H.

-Zarenda fulfilled two terms as a gubernatorial appointee to the California Commission on Teacher Credentialing and received special Congressional recognition as Outstanding Hispanic American Educator.
-She is a mentor to youth in county detention facilities and a member of the Sacramento FBI Citizens Academy.
+Nancy was a two-term governor appointee to the CA Commission on Teacher Credentialing and received Special Congressional Recognition as Outstanding Hispanic American Educator.
+She is a published writer and volunteers in juvenile justice facilities in the region.

-Mary Nakamura, LCSW, is a Human Services program planner with Sacramento County Department of Health and Human Services.
-She works in the Mental Health Cultural Competence unit of the Division of Behavioral Health Services.
+Mary Nakamura is a Human Services Program Planner with Sacramento County Department of Health and Human Services.
+She works in the Mental Health Cultural Competence Unit of the Division of Behavioral Health Services.